instantiator/vector-plus/README.md

 # VectorPlus

-A C# library and framework for defining and managing 'cooperative' vector behaviours through the (unofficial) C# SDK.
+A C# library, framework and server for defining and managing new behaviours for the Vector robot (created by Anki, now supported by Digital Dream Labs), through the (unofficial) C# SDK.

 ## Context